$215,688Average Value$150Average Price per Sq Ft2Homes For Sale

 Dining and nightlife options

-There are a few restaurants and bars in and around the neighborhood.
+There are a few restaurants and bars in and around the area.
 If you’re looking for live music and a relaxed vibe, Ken’s Korner is a local favorite.
-The Log Cabin actually has log cabin vibes and it’s a favorite for grabbing a drink.
+The Log Cabin is a popular spot for grabbing a drink, and, yes, it actually has log cabin ambiance.
 For more options, people make the short trip downtown.
 "We have some of the best bars and restaurants in the entire state within a 10-block radius," says South Dakota State Representative Kadyn Wittman, a resident of downtown Sioux Falls.
 Some popular spots include craft cocktail lounges like The Carpenter Bar and The Treasury.
 Phillips Avenue Diner and Minerva’s Restaurant are long-standing eateries.
-The Steel District, a mixed-use area that broke ground in 2021, has newer options, like Dahlia Kitchen + Bar for Mexican.
+The Steel District, a mixed-use area that broke ground in 2021, has newer options, like Dahlia Kitchen and Bar for Mexican food.

 Friends connect over drinks and food at The Log Cabin.